Gileston railway station

-Gileston railway station served the village of Gileston in South Wales.
+Gileston railway station was a railway station that served the village of Gileston in South Wales.

 Description

 The station had two platforms with a building on the down platform.
 The station building was of red brick with yellow quoins.
 The platforms were linked with a metal footbridge.
 In later years, a wooden canopy was built on the other platform when the opening of RAF St Athan increased traffic on the line.
 There was also a small goods yard off the down line.

 Name

 In the early stages of planning, the station's name was not decided upon, and the names 'Gileston' and 'St Athan' were used interchangeably.
 The name Gileston was not fixed until 1896.
 At some point in its later life, the station's nameboard read 'Gileston for St Athan'.
 The boards displayed this name until closing, but the station but was usually referred to just as Gileston.

 Additional Duties

 When the southern section of the Llantrisant-Aberthaw line between Cowbridge and Aberthaw closed to passengers, the staff at St Athan Road and Aberthaw Low Level were withdrawn, and their duties were allotted to the staff at Gileston.